braintree/braintree-web/README.md

 Retrieve your sandbox tokenization key from your Braintree sandbox account and add it to `.env`.

-For full functionality please ensure the sandbox account used for testing is fully configured to use any payment methods that will be tested
+For full functionality, add the following to your `.env` file:

 ```
+BRAINTREE_JS_ENV=development
 STORYBOOK_BRAINTREE_TOKENIZATION_KEY="your-sandbox-tokenization-key"
 ```

+The `BRAINTREE_JS_ENV=development` setting is required for:

+- Using local assets in Storybook instead of CDN files
+- Making hosted-fields iframe URLs load from local resources
+- Running integration tests with local builds

+Ensure the sandbox account used for testing is fully configured to use any payment methods that will be tested.

 #### Development server